Rare Diseases Clinical Trials Toolbox

 IDENTIFY A SPONSOR

-The latest EU Regulation (2014), defines the sponsor as “An individual, company, institution or organization which takes responsibility for the initiation, the management and for setting up the financing of the clinical trial”
+“an individual, company, institution or organisation which takes responsibility for the initiation, for the management and for setting up the financing of the clinical trial”

-The sponsor is ultimately responsible for the scientific, ethical, regulatory and legal aspects of the trial, and also for financial aspects (i.e., if an external funder withdraws, the sponsor will be responsible to look for funds to complete the trial).
+The sponsor is ultimately responsible for the scientific, ethical, regulatory and legal aspects of the trial, and also for financial aspects (i.e., if an external funder withdraws, the sponsor will be responsible for looking for funds to complete the trial).

-The latest European regulation for clinical trials on medicinal products for human use introduces the possibility of co-sponsorship in Europe, while for Sponsors located out of the EU a legal representative of the Sponsor is needed.
+The latest European regulation for clinical trials on medicinal products for human use (536/2014) introduces the possibility of co-sponsorship in Europe, while for Sponsors located out of the EU a legal representative of the sponsor is needed.

 Industry-sponsored trials